P.F. Chang's Fried Rice (Copycat Recipe)

 Why This P.F.
 Chang's Fried Rice Recipe Works

-• Proteins par-cooked by passing through the oil.
-P.F.
-Chang’s deep-fries all their meats at 350°F before adding them to the fried rice.
-This is a standard Chinese restaurant technique where the protein is fully cooked with lightly browned edges before the final stir-fry.
+- Proteins par-cooked by passing through the oil.
+Every meat gets deep-fried at 350°F before it goes into the rice.
+It's a standard Chinese restaurant technique: the protein cooks through, with lightly browned edges, before the final stir-fry.

-• Fresh rice from the cooker.
-Most restaurants, P.F.
-Chang’s included, use rice straight from the rice cooker.
-The only thing that matters is letting the rice cool to room temperature so the steam doesn’t make the finished fried rice mushy.
+- Fresh rice from the cooker.
+Most Chinese restaurants use rice straight from the cooker, not day-old.
+The only thing that matters is letting the rice cool to room temperature so the steam doesn't make the finished fried rice mushy.

 Ingredients You'll Need

 Long-grain white rice.
-P.F.
-Chang’s uses long-grain white rice, the same type I use in my Chinese Takeout Fried Rice.
-I spoke with people at several P.F.
-Chang’s locations and the only brand mentioned more than once was Riceland.
-Any American long-grain white rice will work, though.
+It's long-grain white rice, the same type I use in my Chinese Takeout Fried Rice.
+When I asked around at a few locations, Riceland was the only brand name that came up more than once, but any American long-grain white rice works.

 Lee Kum Kee Low Sodium Soy Sauce.
-P.F.
-Chang’s currently uses the green bottle.
-This is used in both the alkaline marinade and the dark sauce.
-If you can’t find the low sodium version, regular Lee Kum Kee or Kikkoman will work.
+The green-bottle low sodium is what got me closest in testing.
+It goes in both the alkaline marinade and the dark sauce.
+If you can't find the low sodium version, regular Lee Kum Kee or Kikkoman will work.

 Lee Kum Kee Mushroom Dark Soy Sauce.
 This is added for color more than flavor.
 Regular dark soy sauce will work, but the mushroom version adds more savoriness.
 You can find it at most Asian grocery stores.

 Lee Kum Kee Panda Brand Oyster Sauce.
-P.F.
-Chang’s uses this version, the one in the green bottle with no added MSG, at the restaurant.
-All of Lee Kum Kee’s oyster sauces are good, but if you can find their premium oyster sauce, the one with the bucolic scene of a mother and son harvesting gigantic oysters on the label, that’s the one I’d go with.
+Panda Brand (the green bottle with no added MSG) is the one I landed on.
+All of Lee Kum Kee's oyster sauces are good, but if you can find their premium oyster sauce, the one with the bucolic scene of a mother and son harvesting gigantic oysters on the label, that's the one I'd go with.

-Minor’s Original Chicken Base.
-P.F.
-Chang’s uses this paste for the chicken broth in their dark sauce.
-If you can’t find Minor’s, both Knorr and Lee Kum Kee Asian-style chicken bouillon powder will also work.
+Minor's Original Chicken Base.
+This paste is what I use for the chicken broth in the dark sauce.
+If you can't find Minor's, both Knorr and Lee Kum Kee Asian-style chicken bouillon powder will also work.

 Michiu rice cooking wine.
 This is a Taiwanese-style rice wine that's very popular in Cantonese and Taiwanese kitchens.
 It's similar to the more common Shaoxing wine, and while there are subtle flavor differences, they're interchangeable for this recipe.